gremlincache/fr-coliseum-tracker/README.md

 - Users will automatically get the updated item list the next time Tampermonkey refreshes the script from GitHub.
 Hopefully I get around to actually keeping it updaded lmao.

+## Feedback and issues

+- If you have a GitHub account, feel free to open an issue if something isn't working.
+- You can also leave feedback using this Google Form (no login required): [Feedback Form FR Coli Tracker](https://docs.google.com/forms/d/e/1FAIpQLScvcs1QRKmo9Q7C6kQ6nM3aZ3PV9bRNjTLSyEbLTifZdEdz8Q/viewform?usp=dialog)

 ## License

 [MIT License](LICENSE)